Degra02/apcm/notes/main.typ

 The ciphertext can become predictable if the key is not random enough

-The plaintext we are interested in exchanging usually contains different structuring inside, e.g. encrypting a transaction with different fields
+The plaintext we are interested in exchanging usually contains different structuring inside, e.g. encrypting a transaction with different fields:

 $ "Key is reused no more than:"  m/n > 1  "times" $